 Ivermectin and Triple-Negative Breast Cancer

-A current clinical trial is now done to test Ivermectine benefits for TNBC patients.
-The assumption is that giving Ivermectin with pembrolizumab may increase the drug’s effect in shrinking tumors.
+Ivermectin and breast cancer: A current ivermectin cancer clinical trial is now done to test Ivermectine benefits for TNBC patients.
+The assumption is that giving Ivermectin with Pembrolizumab may increase the drug’s effect in shrinking tumors.
 The study is done on patients with triple-negative breast cancer, which has spread to other places in the body (metastatic).

 It may help the body’s immune system attack cancer and interfere with the ability of tumor cells to grow and spread.
 Ivermectin may help block the formation of growths that may become cancer.